"Rhein valley - high water, low water!" Top 5 Page for this destination Land Rheinland-Pfalz Warnings Or Dangers Tip by Trekki

 Land Rheinland-Pfalz Warnings and Dangers: 5 reviews and 7 photos

-This is not meant as a danger, more or a “be aware”: our lovely and beautiful Rhein river is being fed by many streams from the western Alpine region and several low mountain ranges along its course (Schwarzwald/Black Forest, Vosges, Hunsrück, Taunus, Eifel and Westerwald).
+This is not meant as a danger but more of a ?be aware?: our lovely and beautiful Rhein River is being fed by many streams from the western Alpine region and several low mountain ranges along its course (Schwarzwald/Black Forest, Vosges, Hunsrück, Taunus, Eifel and Westerwald).
 Depending on the amount of snow there in winter and the melting periods afterwards, the water level increases.
 Or it can increase after heavy rainfall during all seasons.
 Consequently it has high water levels almost anywhere during its course to the North Sea.
-Throughout Rhein valley between Bingen and Koblenz and also more upstream and downstream floods might occure.
+Throughout Rhein Valley between Bingen and Koblenz and also more upstream and downstream floods might occur.
 This can be fun for kids of any age but it is not much fun for the locals when their houses get flooded.

 More Warnings and Dangers in Land Rheinland-Pfalz (1)

 More Reviews (80)

 - See All The wonderful Palatinate dialect :-)

 - See All German-French farmers' market in the...